Dephasing-assisted diffusive dynamics in superconducting quantum circuits

-Here, we present the experimental demonstration for dephasing-enhanced localization described by the off-diagonal Aubry-Andr\'e model with dephasing noise.
+Here, we present the experimental demonstration for dephasing-assisted dynamics described by the off-diagonal Aubry-Andr\'e model with dephasing noise.
 By configuring the coupling strength as quasiperiodic order through the tunable couplers between qubits, we investigate such intriguing phenomena by the characteristic dynamics of qubit excitation.
 We first explore the coherent evolution without artificial dephasing noise, where $A+B = J \approx 2\pi \times 8.3~\mathrm{MHz}$, and different $\kappa$ within the regime of extended phase.
 We initialize a single-particle excitation in the center site, and observe the population of each site versus normalized time $Jt$ as shown in \rsubfigsA{fig3}{c}{e} for $\kappa=0.3$ and 0.7, respectively, where the dynamics show clear oscillations traversing all sites, consistent with the picture of extended phase.
-When the applied noises introduce an intense dephasing noise with $\Gamma/J\approx 30$ on the lattice system, localized eigenstates with an extremely long lifetime emerge, which has a significant impact on the dynamic spreading of excitation, predicting a largely slowing down for the spreading dynamics and an enhanced localization of excitation in the lattice assisted by the dephasing effect~\cite{Longhi2024}.
-The measured dynamics with dephasing noise for $\kappa=0.3$ and 0.7 are shown in \rsubfig{fig3}{d} and (f) respectively, showing a significantly slowing down diffusive spreading dynamics as compared to their counterpart without noise.
-The slowing down of diffusive spreading is also captured by the integrated moment $M$ accumulated during the evolution in \rsubfigsA{fig3}{d}{f}, as shown in \rsubfigsA{fig3}{g}{h}.
-By comparing the results in \rsubfigsA{fig3}{g}{h}, it is clear to see that the dephasing-assisted localization is enhanced when $\kappa$ increases.
+When the applied noises introduce an intense dephasing noise with $\Gamma/J\approx 30$ on the lattice system, localized eigenstates with an extremely long lifetime emerge, which strongly influences the dynamic spreading of excitation and slows down the spreading dynamics~\cite{Longhi2024}.
+The measured dynamics with dephasing noise for $\kappa=0.3$ and 0.7 are shown in \rsubfigsA{fig3}{d}{f} respectively, showing a significantly slowing down diffusive spreading dynamics as compared to their counterpart without noise.
+The slowing down of diffusive spreading is also captured by the integrated moment $M$ accumulated during the evolution from $t=0~\mathrm{ns}$ to $t=400~\mathrm{ns}$ in \rsubfigsA{fig3}{d}{f}, as shown in \rsubfigsA{fig3}{g}{h}.